tytydraco/yessleep/out/Im_a_Fry_Cook_at_a_Dive_Bar_Where_Strange_Things_Happen_Part_One.md

 “Well what happens to the people who don’t hide?...
 Nathan looked really traumatized.”

 “I shook my head.
 You will most likely experience that in the next couple of weeks while I train you.
 He comes around every few weeks to torment us.
 When that happens, do what I say and everything will be fine.”
 I didn’t know if Henry was actually listening to me or just pretending to.
 Like I said, most people don’t last here.
 Many of them leave voluntarily.
 The rest of them?
-Well…they are in the news as a missing person case.
+Well…they tend to just go missing.
+But they never end up in the news or on the missing persons registry.
 I know what happened to a few of them.
 The other’s…I have my suspicions…

 The rest of the night went off without a hitch.
 I hope to see Henry tomorrow.
 I could see him becoming a good addition to the team.
 But a part of me doesn’t want to see him again because I don’t want anything to happen to him.